ArthurCose/Scriptable-OpenNetBattle-Server/README.md

 ## Building

 This project is built with Rust, so after installing Cargo, you can compile and run the project with `cargo run`.

+If you are interested in understanding the source before making changes, check out the [achitecture document](./ARCHITECTURE.md).